aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts/_index.md

 ---

 ### Overview
 In this lab we will look into CloudFormation [Helper Scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html).
-What you have learned in previous lab is a great starting point.
-However as you may noticed from your `UserData` example, procedural scripting is not ideal.
+What you have learned in a previous lab is a great starting point.
+However, as you may notice from your `UserData` example, procedural scripting is not ideal.
 You have deployed a simple PHP application, but imagine trying to write much more complicated app in userdata.
 That would be very tricky.

 To solve this problem, CloudFormation provides helper scripts.
 These helper scripts make CloudFormation a lot more powerful and enable you to fine tune templates to better fit your use case.
 For example, you can update application configuration without recreating an instance.